 In August 2014, Judge Seibel picked these 12 bellwether cases and tentatively set the first trial date for March 2016.

 With the purpose of eliminating redundancies in the discovery process, preventing conflicting pretrial rulings, and facilitating judicial economy, nearly 4000, with close to 2,000 in total currently making their way through courts across the country.
+These cases did not fare well and were ultimately dismissed.
+Bayer won because key experts for the plaintiff were stricken by the court.

-The Problem with Mirena
+The Problems with Mirena

 Mirena, a small, flexible T-shaped IUD, releases a hormone called Levonorgestrel, a hormone that effectively prevents pregnancy.
 Mirena is placed in a woman’s uterus and is inserted by a doctor in an outpatient office visit.
 The problem with Mirena is that there are a lot of problems.